grpappalardo/geopandas-migration-tutorial/README.md

 ![](refugeeproject.jpg)
 Web map of global refugee movement.

 My contribution to this rich body of work uses Geopandas and Pandas to visualize the countries of Russia and Kazakhstan and output bar graphs showing net migration for each between 1962 and 2017.
 These graphs show the pattern of movement described the article from The Diplomat.
 The migration data comes from [the Federal Reserve Bank of St. Louis](https://fred.stlouisfed.org/tags/series?t=migration) and all necessary data can be downloaded in the `data` file above.
 You will also need a [Google Colab](https://colab.research.google.com) account to import the projects the way I did.
 Other coding environments will work too, ideally a [Jupyter Notebook](https://jupyter.org) so you can view everything in one place.
+The instructions include screen shots of several key outputs, but the entire script can be seen and run in [this Colab notebook](https://colab.research.google.com/drive/15FtExkiTSgxkJ-zsCVtVyUXtGfeyz6K3?usp=sharing).

 ## Tutorial Instructions